 With PowerPoint!

 Wait, really?
 Yes, really.
 Whether you love it or hate it, PowerPoint is an extremely valuable yet underused design tool.
-That's why I created three different infographic templates in PowerPoint for you to customize and deploy.
-That's right, you can download this PowerPoint presentation and get access to three different infographic templates.
-The template itself does include notes that walk you through how to create your infographic, but this blog post will go through it in painstaking detail.
-So download your infographic template, and follow along with the steps in this post to create your infographic!
+Just follow along with the steps in this post to create your infographic!
 You'll be shocked at how simple it is.

 How to Create Your Infographic in PowerPoint

-I also took the time to change the image on the infographic to show that I built it, and paired it with a mini description of who I am.
+In my step-by-step infographic, I took the time to include a headshot to show that I built it, and I paired it with a mini description of who I am.
 You can include your own headshot here, a company logo, or any other image you choose that represents your brand or the subject of the infographic.
-If you change the image from a headshot, be sure to edit the copy to align with your new image, too.

 Step 2: Set Your Color Scheme

-Just because we handed you a template doesn't mean you have to stick to its exact setup.
-By right clicking on the slide, you can go to 'Format Background,' and then change the 'Fill.'
+By right clicking on your slide, you can go to 'Format Background,' and then change the 'Fill.'
 This step will change the background color of your infographic to one that aligns more appropriately with your brand; just be sure to apply it to all of the infographic slides.

 Once your background is the correct color, go through the title, text, and various shapes in the graphic to ensure they all match your brand's colors, too.
 Simply double click on the text box or shape to change the colors.
 Now you have a proper foundation of colors to build your own branded infographic.